Advertisement

 Ingredient notes

-• Fresh asparagus: Thin or thick both work—just adjust the cooking time.
+• Fresh asparagus: Thin or thick, both work great.
+Just adjust the cooking time.
 Look for firm stalks with tightly closed tips.

-• Olive oil: Use a good-quality oil that can handle medium-high heat.
+• Olive oil: Use a good quality oil that can handle medium high heat.
+Avocado oil also works well.

-• Salt: Season toward the end to prevent the asparagus from releasing too much moisture.
+• Salt and pepper: Season toward the end to prevent the asparagus from releasing too much moisture.

-A bundle of fresh green asparagus spears, perfect for easy asparagus recipes like pan-fried asparagus, is arranged on a wooden cutting board with a leather loop, next to another bundle on an oval white plate atop a light gray speckled surface.
+A bundle of fresh green asparagus spears on a wooden cutting board next to sautéed asparagus on an oval white plate.

 How to make sautéed asparagus

 Heat the pan.
+Place a large skillet over medium high heat.
 Add olive oil and let it shimmer.
+You want the pan nice and hot before the asparagus goes in.

 Variations